 Living Genuine Love Pt.
 1

-It was the first time I had ventured to a friend’s house as a new mama.
+It was the first time I had gone out to a friend’s house as a new mama.
 My husband and I had been invited to dinner and my son was now 2 months old.
-It had been a few minutes after we ventured through their door – you know, fumbling about with car sear, diaper bag, blanket, and of course the baby in hand, when he started mildly crying.
+It had been a few minutes after we ventured through their door – you know, fumbling about with car seat, diaper bag, blanket, and of course the baby in hand, when he started mildly crying.
 I still managed to sit down at the dinner table and swallow a few forkfuls before the cries got louder and I had to excuse myself to quiet him.

 I sang him lullabies, tried nursing him, changed his diaper, spoke softly to him and patted his back.
 Still the wailing got louder and I couldn’t contain the tears that started streaming down my face.
 All of my insecurities came pouring over me as I heard the voices in my head “you’re such a failure as a mom, you don’t even know what's wrong with your baby”, “what are they thinking of me in the other room, probably that I can’t quiet my own child!”